Quickstart

 Description

-spv-wallet provides a start.sh script which which significantly speeds up the startup of the entire environment.
+spv-wallet provides a start.sh script which significantly speeds up the startup of the entire environment.
 This bash script is designed to facilitate the setup and configuration of an environment for running an SPV Wallet application and its associated components.
 It is structured to handle various scenarios such as selecting database and cache storage options, running specific components like the SPV wallet, block headers service, wallet frontend and backend, configuring PayMail domains, exposing services, and managing background execution.

 Prerequisites